sornas/site-v2/website/pages/meetings_en.md

 ansvarsfrihet").
 During the spring meeting the next financial year's board is voted on.

-## Spring meeting 2021
+## Fall meeting 2021

-The spring meeting will be held in our [Discord server](https://discord.gg/F8KNV89), Tuesday 18th of May at 5:15pm.
+The fall meeting will be held Tuesday 16th of November at 5:15pm in (preliminary) Ada Lovelace in the B house.
+All members may participate and vote.
 Below is the agenda for the meeting.

 - Election of meeting chairman
 - Election of meeting secretary
 - Choice of adjuster as well as counters
 - Determining the voting list
 - Resolution on the meeting's statutory announcement
-- Report of the financial year
+- Previous boards' report of the previous financial year
-- Financial report of the board
+- Financial report of the board for the previous financial year
-- The auditor's review of the boards work
+- The auditor's review of the previous financial year's board work
 - Decision on discharge from liability of the board of the previous financial year
-- Election of Chairman 21/22
-- Election of Vice Chairman 21/22
-- Election of Cashier 21/22
-- Election of Executive Manager 21/22
-- Election of PR 21/22
-- Election of Web 21/22
-- Election of Game Jam Manager 21/22
-- Election of Auditor 21/22
-- Determining of the budget for 21/22
-- Determining of the member fee for 21/22
 - Motions and bills
 - Other questions

-###### 2021-04-08
+###### 2021-10-13